davidfoliveira/node-zcsel/README.md

-# zcsel: Zé CSS Selectors - A JQuery "kind of" CSS Selectors
+# zcsel: Zé CSS Selectors - A JQuery "kind of" CSS Selector engine

-`zcsel` is my DOM handler and query engine tool belt.
+`zcsel` is a CSS Selector engine and a DOM manipulation tool belt for Node.JS.
 It is based on [htmlparser](https://npmjs.org/package/htmlparser "htmlparser") and supports the most useful [JQuery/CSS3 selectors](http://api.jquery.com/category/selectors/ "selector list page").
 This is not committed to any of the CSS[23] and JQuery specifications but.. it pretends to be as near as possible to the available specifications.

 The supported selectors are: